bjs9yv/CS4501/DesignDocumentation/User_Stories.md

 ### Models Related

 #### Users
+- As a User, I want to be able to search for products
 - As a User, when I make my account I want to upload my public key to my profile.
 - As a User, when I make my account I want to optionally add Bitcoin addresses to use for withdraws.
 - As a User, I want to credit my account with Bitcoins I send from a Bitcoin address.